abhiabhi94/social-post-bot/README.md

     - Note down the `chat_id` from the `response`.
 This will be used to notify the admin about the postings.

-- Now paste the details in the file `telegram_creds.json`
+- Now paste the details in the file `.env`.

 ```env
 TELEGRAM_TOKEN="my_token"